Trauma-Focused Psychotherapy for PTSD

 Below you can see a pie chart with the 12 of the most frequently studied trauma-focused psychotherapies.
-The treatments that have been studied most frequently are also those that have also been identified as the most effective: Prolonged Exposure (PE; 16% of study arms), Eye Movement Desensitization and Reprocessing (EMDR; 10% of arms), Cognitive Processing Therapy (CPT; 8% of arms) and other trauma-focused cognitive-behavioral therapy (14% of study arms).
+In general, the treatments that have been studied most frequently are also those that have also been identified as the most effective: Prolonged Exposure (PE; 17% of study arms), Cognitive Processing Therapy (CPT; 10% of arms), and Eye Movement Desensitization and Reprocessing (EMDR; 10% of arms), and other trauma-focused cognitive-behavioral therapy (14% of study arms).
 PE, CPT and EMDR are described in more detail below.
-The “Other" category includes trauma-focused psychotherapies with 3 or fewer RCTs, most typically just 1 study.
+The “Other" category includes trauma-focused psychotherapies included in only 1 or 2 study arms, most typically just 1 study arm.
+Some of these "other" treatments include combinations such as PE plus a medication.
+Because of this, CPT and PE have been studied more often than indicated above, if considering them in combination with other treatments.
 Click on "View Source Data" in the lower right corner of the figure to see the full list of treatment names.
 You can find more information about trauma-focused psychotherapies below and on the National Center for PTSD website Talk Therapy.

 - What to expect: PE teaches you to gradually approach trauma-related memories, feelings and situations that you have been avoiding since experiencing trauma.
 By confronting these challenges, you can decrease your PTSD symptoms.

 - Duration of treatment: CPT usually takes about 12-sessions.
 Sessions are 60 minutes.